radiantearth/stac-spec/api-spec/filters.md

+## Filters in SpatioTemporal Asset Catalogs

-STAC Core is intending to provide a minimal set of features so that there is a low bar to entry for catalog implementations.
-The core concepts in STAC are Spatial and Temporal data, so those are the only filters we want to support in Core.
+The core of the STAC API is intending to provide a minimal set of features so that there is a low bar to entry for catalog implementations.
+The core concepts in STAC are Spatial and Temporal data, so those are the only filters that are in core and are required to be supported.

-Filters should be as simple as possible for a client to construct.
-Since we are returning json, we want to also consume json.
+The filters are designed to be simple as possible for a client to construct.
+To match the default JSON responses the encoding of filters is done by default in JSON.
 This allows clients to support filtering without additional tools.
-So the core filters will be JSON based.
 The search enpoint will accept application/json format queries, and GET on the collection will support URL encoded JSON.
 POST search the is recommended way to filter results to avoid the URL encoding issues that can happen with GET.
-POST on the /search endpoing is more RESTful than POST on the items collection.
-POST on the items collection is reserved for adding new records to the collection.
-We don't treat /search as a colletion, so returning results from a POST search is acceptable.

 Searching using POST will accept a JSON object where the top level keys are specifying which type of filter to apply.
 Those same top level key names can be used as query string parameters for the GET request.
 Items in the collection